Clеaning a Gеorgе Forеman Grill & Griddlе is a crucial yеt oftеn ovеrlookеd aspect of maintaining this popular kitchеn

 Yes, the grill plates and drip trays are dishwasher safe.
 When cleaning these removable parts, you can simply place them in your dishwasher with warm, soapy water and run it like you would.

-Make sure to dry the plates and trays completely before placing them back to your Foreman grill.
+Make sure to dry the plates and the drip tray completely before placing them back to your Foreman grill.

 Additional George Foreman Grill Cleaning Tips

 Give these tips a go to make cleanup on your George Foreman Grill that much easier.

 Simply lay a piece of foil or parchment paper across the grilling plate.
 You can cook your food for the same amount of time as you would without the foil.